vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 ### When to get into bed

-The latest time by which I should be in bed should be the earliest among these:
+Outside of cold winter days, the latest time by which I should be in bed should be the earliest among these:

 * At least 7 hours before the beginning of the range of time at which I naturally wake up; for instance, if I naturally wake up between 7